YMSpektor/carnelian-diagram/README.md

 ```

 ### @carnelian/interaction
-This package contains tools to make diagram and its elements respond to a user's input.
+This package contains tools to make a diagram and its elements respond to a user's input.

 ```sh
 npm install @carnelian/interaction